datalad-handbook/book/docs/basics/101-127-procedures.rst

 - ``datalad create -c text2git <DSname>``
 - ``datalad create -c metadatatypes <DSname>``

-As a general note, it is useful to apply procedures as early as possible.
-Procedures such as ``cfg_yoda`` (explained in detail in section :ref:`yoda`), assume clean, freshly created datasets when they run, and given that many procedures create files or change ``.gitattributes``, existing files or configurations in a dataset can lead to unexpected problems or failures.
+As a general note, it can be useful to apply procedures early in the life of a dataset.
+Procedures such as ``cfg_yoda`` (explained in detail in section :ref:`yoda`), create files, change ``.gitattributes``, or apply other configurations.
+If many other (possibly complex) configurations are already in place, or if files of the same name as the ones created by a procedure are already in existence, this can lead to unexpected problems or failures, especially for naive users.
+Applying ``cfg_text2git`` to a default dataset in which one has saved many text files already (as per default added to the annex) will not place the existing, saved files into Git -- only those text files created *after* the configuration was applied.

 .. findoutmore:: Write your own procedures